apache/drill/contrib/storage-http/README.md

 ### Boot Configuration

 You can also specify proxy configuration in the `drill-override.conf` file.
 See `drill-override-example.conf` for a template.
+Use the boot configuration is an attribute of your network environment.
+Doing so will ensure every Drillbit and every HTTP/HTTPS request uses the same proxy configuration.

 First, you can use the same form of URL you would use with the environment
 variables: